Innovation in Rural Education: What Superintendents Are Saying

 Rural communities face challenges as they aspire to experience true transformation rather than small, incremental change.
 Many rural systems leaders cite shifting adults’ minds away from the traditional model of school as one of their biggest challenges, especially because they are trying to move toward something most people haven’t seen before.

-Another major challenge: grappling with the legacies of racial and economic inequity their communities face.
-Because rural communities often face less funding, fewer opportunities for economic mobility, and racial marginalization, the superintendents see shifting schools—both their policies and practices—as a key way to reduce barriers and increase equity in their whole communities.
+Because rural communities often face less funding and fewer opportunities for economic mobility, the superintendents see shifting schools—both their policies and practices—as a key way to reduce barriers and increase opportunity in their whole communities.

 These nine rural leaders joined Transcend’s communities of practice for meaningful opportunities to collaborate with fellow superintendents across the nation facing similar contexts, challenges, and opportunities.
 They believe this kind of collaboration will help them go further, faster.